silvia6200/the-naughty-list/README.md

 The Naughty List
 ================

-{project} has had a development scaffold put in place to encourage best practices; the focus being on Test-Driven Development and Continuous Integration - badly tested code that is stale tends to break.
+This project has had a development scaffold put in place to encourage best practices; the focus being on Test-Driven Development and Continuous Integration - badly tested code that is stale tends to break.
 This also uses company conventions to allow for faster implementation and familiarity with other developers' work.

 ##Setup